freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/08-data-analysis-with-python/data-analysis-with-python-course/python-functions-and-collections.md

 # --description--

-*Invece di usare notebooks.ai come mostrato nel video, puoi usare Google Colab.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-Altre risorse:
+More resources:

--  <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target="_blank" rel="noopener noreferrer nofollow">Notebook su GitHub</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Come aprire Notebooks da GitHub usando Google Colab.</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-Quale è la principale differenza tra liste e tuple in Python?
+What is the main difference between lists and tuples in Python?

 ## --answers--

-Le tuple sono immutabili.
+Tuples are immutable.

 ---

-Le liste sono ordinate.
+Lists are ordered.

 ---

-Le tuple non sono ordinate.
+Tuples are unordered.

 ## --video-solution--